boazbk/tcs/lec_03a_computing_every_function.md

 > ### {.theorem title="Procedure definition synctatic sugar" #functionsynsugarthm}
 Let NAND-CIRC-PROC be the programming language NAND-CIRC augmented with the syntax above for defining procedures.
-Then for every NAND-CIRC-PROC program $P$, there exists a standard (i.e., "sugar free") NAND-CIRC program $P'$ that computes the same function as $P$.
+Then for every NAND-CIRC-PROC program $P$, there exists a standard (i.e., "sugar-free") NAND-CIRC program $P'$ that computes the same function as $P$.

 ::: {.remark title="No recursive procedure" #norecursion}
-NAND-CIRC-PROC only allows _non recursive_ procedures.
+NAND-CIRC-PROC only allows _non-recursive_ procedures.
 In particular, the code of a procedure `Proc` cannot call `Proc` but only use procedures that were defined before it.
 Without this restriction, the above "search and replace" procedure might never terminate and [functionsynsugarthm](){.ref} would not be true.
 :::